Chemical Biology of Protein Citrullination

 In this seminar, I’ll discuss my postdoctoral research on protein citrullination, a post-translational modification associated with multiple autoimmune disorders, and my research proposals.

-In addition to the aforementioned topics, I’ll also discuss my future plans for research on the covalent modification of proteins and photochemical control of the bioactivity of small molecules.
+Additionally, I’ll discuss my future plans for research on the covalent modification and degradation of proteins, and photochemical control of the bioactivity of small molecules.

 1. S. Mondal, P. R. Thompson, Acc.
 Chem.
 Res.
 2019, 52, 818.